6XGate/bridgecmdr/README.md

 something like the `appimagelauncher` to better integrate it with you desktop environment.

+### Requirements

+Currently, BridgeCmdr requires a 32-bit version of Raspberry Pi OS, at least v11, a.k.a. `bullseye`, or later with FUSE v2 installed.

 ### System Requirements

 I've only tested this software on a Raspberry Pi 3 Model B+.
 In general I would recommend at minimal a Raspberry Pi 3